thierrydecker/learning_c/docs/FUNCTIONS.md

 While calling a function, there are two ways in which arguments can be passed to a function:

+### Call by value

-- **_Call by value_**: This method copies the actual value of an argument into the formal parameter of the function.
+This method copies the actual value of an argument into the formal parameter of the function.
 In this case, changes made to the parameter inside the function have no effect on the argument.

 By default, C uses call by value to pass arguments.
 In general, it means the code within a function cannot alter the